Sun finally smiles on Manchester

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The International Cricket Council (ICC) has come under heavy criticism for not keeping reserve days.
+The ICC has come under heavy criticism for not keeping reserve days.
 But the body has responded by stressing that reserving extra days for group stages would have been a logistical nightmare.

-The criticism could get more intense in case Sunday’s match is also affected by rain.
-Despite an improved forecast, there is still prediction of light showers on Sunday.
-The English weather, they say can be unpredictable.
-Hopefully, it won’t spoil the fun on Sunday.

-The International Cricket Council (ICC) has come under heavy criticism for not keeping reserve days.
+The ICC has come under heavy criticism for not keeping reserve days.
 But the body has responded by stressing that reserving extra days for group stages would have been a logistical nightmare.

-The criticism could get more intense in case Sunday’s match is also affected by rain.
-Despite an improved forecast, there is still prediction of light showers on Sunday.
-The English weather, they say can be unpredictable.
-Hopefully, it won’t spoil the fun on Sunday.